By Terry Trucco

 The Barbizon hauteur, however, remained intact.
 When Faier’s boyfriend perched on the arm of a lobby sofa after depositing her bags, he was swiftly reprimanded, she recalls.
 “The woman at the front desk said, ‘Young man, until you learn to behave properly you shouldn’t come to a hotel like this.’”

-We also stayed briefly at the Barbizon in the mid 1970s during a college internship at a magazine.
-The proud but past-its-prime hotel we encountered reminded me of Miss Havisham and seemed in sync with 1970s New York City, which was on the brink bankruptcy.
-About a third of the guests were older women we’d see in the elevators, the library or the TV room.
+I also stayed briefly at the Barbizon in the mid 1970s during a college internship at a magazine.
+The proud but past-its-prime hotel I encountered reminded me of Miss Havisham and seemed in sync with 1970s New York City, which was on the brink bankruptcy.
+About a third of the guests were older women I’d see in the elevators, the library or the TV room.
 Unlike Miss Luther, the gregarious drama coach in Stage Door, they rarely spoke to newcomers.
 “The old women who live here today are the young women who lived here 30 years ago and never left,” said an elevator operator whose job, among other things, was making sure men alighted only on the mezzanine or 18th floor lounge, never on the residential floors.

 Instead, the hotel closed and was reborn in 2006 as a condominium with luxurious Old World trappings like French doors, rosewood floors, marble bathrooms and deep crown moldings.
 Among those said to own a Barbizon pied a terre are British comic Ricky Gervais and French billionaire Francois Pinnault.